zoisite-rb/zoisite-rb/guides/source/active_job_basics.md

 ---------

 Active Job provides hooks to trigger logic during the life cycle of a job.
-Like other callbacks in Rails, you can implement the callbacks as ordinary methods and use a macro-style class method to register them as callbacks:
+Like other callbacks in Zoisite, you can implement the callbacks as ordinary methods and use a macro-style class method to register them as callbacks:

 ```ruby